mahadeesh/Bee-tracking-and-stereomatching-files/README.md

 The list of frame numbers in which a bee was successfully tracked will be recorded in ALL\_FRAMES\_DATASET\_#\_CAM\_##\_REFER\_BEE\_###.mat.

 \# - dataset number, \## - camera number (left or right camera), \### - bee number

+## How to track a bee from any frame number

+To track bees from any point in the video, just feed in the respective frame number from which you would like to begin the tracking process.

+Say for instance you are tracking a bee which is present in the arena from frame 1 to frame 800.
+Assume for some reason that matlab is not responding after 500 frames.
+In that case, you might need to close and reopen matlab again.
+Now, instead of starting from frame 1 again, you could continue the tracking process from frame 499.
+This could be done by simply updating the ‘frame_number’ and ‘frame_count’ variable with the frame number from which you would like to continue the tracking process.
+Also, uncomment the ‘load’ command for the 4 output variables so that the tracked information from frame 1 to frame 499 will be loaded into the program when executing the program from frame 500 onwards.

 ## Tracking results